WISE OWL EXERCISES

 For the exercise you'll add code to this button to validate all of the input boxes.

 Sadly you can't just loop over all of the controls on the form, because some of them are hidden in the two group boxes.
-Because of this you need a different algorithm - a suggestion is shown overleaf.
+Because of this you need a different algorithm - a suggestion is shown below.

 Here's a suggestion for how to solve our problem: